aIokas/skins/README.md

 # Skins
-Repository containing the skins I use
+Repository containing the skins I use, most of them are just a mix